pletzer/python-oop-novice/_episodes/02-writing-classes.md

 - "Classes in Python are blocks started with the `class` keyword"
 - "Method definitions look like functions, but must take a `self` argument"
 - "The `__init__` method is called when instances are constructed"
-- "Rely on class inheriteance for code re-use"
+- "Spend less time coding and more time at the beach with class inheritance"
 ---

 In the previous section, we've seen how objects can have different behaviour, provided by methods.